-Two video projectors project from opposite sides onto the sculptural surface.
-The projected imagery is generated using real-time imaging software.
+Two ceiling mounted video projectors project from opposite sides onto the sculptural surface.
 The images are corrected for distortion by mapping textures to a 3D model of the real-world object, utilizing techniques also found in video game technology.

 Camera tracking is done with a simple difference algorithm.
 Each channel (RGB) of each pixel of the camera image is tracked for the amonut of change from the previous frame.
 If the number is above a certain threshold a random number is generated to determine if the associated pixel in the real-time texture map should change.
 A height map generated in Blender partially determines the probability of a pixel changing from the static “ice-crystal” texture to a “mossy” one.
 Other influences are neighboring pixels values and the amount of change in the camera pixel.